interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 registerAddress
 ---------------

 Add a new BTC address to the vault's wallet.
+Typically this function is called by the vault client to register a return-to-self address, prior to making redeem/replace payments.
+If a vault makes a payment to an address that is not registered, nor is a valid redeem/replace payment, it will be marked as theft.

 Specification
 .............